ysBach/SNU_AOclass/Assignments/HW-phot_01_apphot.md

 ### 1. Query

-1. Make a summary table of all the raw FITS files, sort by ``DATE-OBS`` k.
+1. Make a summary table of all the raw FITS files, sort by ``DATE-OBS``.
    * Hint: ``summary = yfu.make_summary(allfits, keywords=USEFUL_KEYS, sort_by='DATE-OBS')``
+   * It's important to sort by time, because somehow the HORIZONS query gives time-sorted version of the ephemerides, regardless of the epochs we pass to it.
 2. Find the middle time of the exposure.
    * Hint: ``midtimes = Time(summary["DATE-OBS"], format='isot') + summary["EXPTIME"]*u.s/2``